edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 ### Creating an environment file

 Conda uses YAML ("YAML Ain't Markup Language") for writing its environment files.
-[YAML](https://docs.ansible.com/YAMLSyntax.html) is a human-readable data-serialization language that is commonly used for configuration files and that that uses Python-style indentation to indicate nesting.
+[YAML](https://docs.ansible.com/YAMLSyntax.html) is a human-readable language that is commonly used for configuration files and that that uses Python-style indentation to indicate nesting.

 Creating your project's Conda environment from a single environment file is a Conda "best practice".
 Not only do you have a file to share with collaborators but you also have a file that can be placed under version control which further enhancing the reproducibility of your research project and workflow.